ActionProjects/Actions/actions/pages/theSuits/some-Duplicates/SCOTUS_decision_deficiencies-v.2.01.md

 ### Election by a 'special quorum'

 <!-- explicite consistitutional stateents +cite July6th; cite constitution -->
+> The Electors shall meet in their respective States

+What is the purpose of the meeting if they are to be bound by a prior contract?
+Should we be binding Electors, at a State level; or should these "proxies" be enforced privately?

 ### The Electoral College is the most important pick.